apache/openwhisk/tools/macos/docker-machine/README.md

 # Setting up OpenWhisk with Docker-machine

-OpenWhisk can on a Mac using a virtual machine in which Docker daemon is running.
+OpenWhisk can run on a Mac using a virtual machine in which Docker daemon is running.
 You will make provision of a virtual machine with Docker-machine and communicate with them via Docker remote API.

 # Prerequisites